MilkyTheProgrammer/VRChat-Photon-Wrappers-Quest/README.md

 Replace <event_code> with the specific event code you want to use.

 ## Contact Information
-If you have any questions or need further assistance, you can reach out to me on Discord: Foonix#0001.
+If you have any questions or need further assistance, you can reach out to me on Discord: "foonix.".
 Feel free to ask for help or clarification regarding the usage of the generic wrapper.